R-a-Moore/CICD/Using Jenkins/GitHub/CONNECT_TO_GITHUB.md

 in the credentials field, select your key that you've just added

+should be the appropriate branch `main` in this case

 ## build triggers

 tick 'GitHub hook trigger for GITScm polling'